 How to prepare the Land when you want to grow saffron:

 When you want to grow saffron, the preparation of land is of great significance.
 In preparing the land to grow saffron, it is necessary to pay special attention.
-First, in suitable time in autumn or winter, the desired land is plowed deeply.
+First, at suitable times in autumn or winter, the desired land is plowed deeply.
 If the conditions are not suitable or access to a tractor is not possible, plowing can be done in late spring or early July.

 In traditionally preparing the land, in early spring, after the spring rains stop, the land is plowed with Iranian plows.
 After 10-15 days, the land is plowed again.
 If the land has clods, open the plow and crush the clods by trowel.
 After two or three weeks, they plow the land again twice in perpendicular directions.
 Before the third plowing, spread rotten animal manure.
 By doing this job, the land is partially cleared of weeds as well as the creation of a suitable substrate for cultivation.